daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 I have a love/hate relationship with Bash.

-It's a quirky little language with many subtleties that make it easy to make mistakes.
+It's a quirky little language with many subtleties that make it all too easy to make mistakes.
 It's not uncommon for programmers writing Bash scripts to discover bugs in their scripts related to a variety of things, including getting some obscure syntax wrong, using quotes incorrectly, platform or shell compatibility issues, and mishandling errors.

 On the other hand, Bash is ubiquitous, and it's a great "glue language" for composing CLI commands together.
 The [Unix philosophy][unix-philosophy] is chock